THE BIOHEARTH® DESIGN

 WHAT IS GASIFICATION?

-Gasification is a process that converts organic matter (biomass and other organic wastes) to a gas comprised primarily of carbon monoxide and hydrogen called Producer Gas also known as Synthesis Gas (Syngas).
+Gasification is a process that converts organic matter (biomass and other organic wastes) to a gas comprised primarily of carbon monoxide and hydrogen called Producer Gas.
 The producer gas can be used in multiple downstream applications including heating and power generation.

 Downdraft gasification is one of several types of gasification.
-It is optimal because it produces clean syngas that is able to power an internal combustion engine, thus creating electricity.
+It is optimal because it creates clean producer gas that is able to power an internal combustion engine, thus creating electricity.
 The flow of air and gas is downwards (hence the name).
 The efficiency of the system is all to do with the residency time of the feedstock in the 4 “zones” it passes through as it breaks down into a gaseous form: drying, pyrolysis, combustion and reduction.

 FOUR ZONES OF GASIFICATION